Mdeeq08/Particlesystem/README.md

 3)  Hit Generate and then Open Project to open the project in your IDE.

-4)  Build and run the 'application' executable.
+4)  Build and run the 'application' executable "main".

-5) 5) changes made for task  featureB